 The district will design and implement systems to acknowledge a student’s efforts to maintain or improve school attendance.
 For example:

-• At the building and classroom levels, PBIS Building Principals and teachers are encouraged to schedule special events (quizzes, game days, debates, etc.) for days of chronically high absenteeism, like Mondays and Fridays.
+• At the building and classroom levels, Building Administrators and teachers are encouraged to schedule special events (quizzes, game days, debates, etc.) for days of chronically high absenteeism, like Mondays and Fridays.

 • At the classroom levels, teachers are encouraged to assign special responsibilities (distribute and collect materials, lead groups, assist the teacher, etc.) to students who may need extra motivation to come to school.